jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/starrocks_sqlalchemy.md

 ## 7. End-to-End Example (Recommended Reading for Beginners)

-This section shows a runnable end-to-end workflow (similar to `alembic.md`), including where to stop and review generated files.
+This section shows a runnable end-to-end workflow (similar to `alembic.md`), including where to pause and review generated files.

 ### Step 1 — Create a project directory and initialize Alembic